Brabant Revolution: Opposition and the Small Revolution

 Joseph's reforms were deeply unpopular within the Austrian Netherlands.
 The Enlightenment had made few inroads into the territory, and it was widely distrusted as a foreign phenomenon which was not compatible with traditional local values.
 The majority of the population, especially influenced by the Church, believed the reforms to be a threat to their own cultures and traditions which would leave them worse off.
 Even in pro-Enlightenment circles, the reforms caused discontent which were seen as not sufficiently radical and not far reaching enough.
 Popular opposition was centered on the provincial states, in particular Hainaut, Brabant and Flanders, as well as their law courts.
 There was a wave of critical pamphleting.
 In some towns, riots broke out and the militia had to be called to suppress them.
 The Estate of Brabant called a lawyer, Henri Van der Noot, to defend their position publicly.
 Van der Noot publicly accused the reforms of violating the precedents established by the Joyous Entry of 1356 which was widely regarded as a traditional bill of rights for the region.

 Discontent crystallised into a wave of uprisings and rioting known as the Small Revolution (Kleine Revolutie) of 1787.
 The revolution was suppressed by levying the civil militias but it alarmed the Governors-General and opposition grew.
 The Small Revolution proved that the Austrian army was insufficient on its own to keep order without some popular support.
 The allegiance of the civil militias, who were already beginning to call themselves Patriots (Patriotten), was uncertain.
 Fearing for the security of the regime, the Governors-General temporarily suspended the reforms without the Emperor's permission on 20 May 1787.
 They invited all aggrieved parties to express their opposition and grievances in petitions but this merely inflamed the regime's critics.
-The Emperor himself was furious and recalled his minister, Ludovico, Count di Belgiojoso.
+The Emperor himself was furious and recalled his minister, Ludovico, Conte di Belgiojoso.
 Alarmed by the level of unrest, Joseph eventually agreed to repeal his reforms to the judicial system and governance but left his clerical reforms in place.
 He hoped that, by removing the grievances of the states and middle classes, the opposition would become divided and would be easily suppressed.
 He also appointed a new Minister Plenipotentiary to oversee the province.
 The concession did not stop the opposition growing, inspired and funded by the Catholic clergy, which became especially notable at the University of Leuven.

 Between 1788 and 1789, the Minister-Plenipotentiary of the Austrian Netherlands decided that the only way in which reform could be provoked would be by rapid and uncompromising enforcement.
 Some states had already begun to refuse payment of taxes to the Austrian authorities.
 The Joyous Entry was officially annulled and the Estates of Hainaut and Brabant were disbanded.